techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `player.view`

+`digitisation.view` is also recorded by the Talis Elevate player when the content has originated from Copyright Clearance.
+This is in addition to `player.view`.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |